MicrosoftDocs/navdevitpro-content-pr/articles/function-notificationmessage.md

 The content of the current notification.

 ## Remarks
-The MESSAGE function defines the instance of the notification.
-You use the [SEND function](function-notificationsend.md) to pass the instance to the client for displaying the notification.
+The MESSAGE function defines the notification.
+You use the [SEND function](function-notificationsend.md) to send the notification to the client, where it will be displayed.

 For more information and a detailed example, see [Notifications](notifications-developing.md).